StackVista/stackstate-docs/use/perspectives/filters.md

 # Filtering

-The View Filters pane on the left side of the StackState UI allows you to filter the components and other information displayed in each perspective.
+The View Filters panel on the left side of the StackState UI allows you to filter the components and other information displayed in each perspective.

 ##Topology Filters

 Topology Filters can be used to select a sub-set of topology components to be shown in any one of the available perspectives.
-You can browse your topology using basic filters or build use the StackState in-built query language (STQL) to build an advanced topology filter that zooms in on a specific area of your topology.
+You can browse your topology using basic filters or use the StackState in-built query language (STQL) to build an advanced topology filter that zooms in on a specific area of your topology.
 Read more about:

 * [Basic topology filters](#basic-topology-filters)
 * [Advanced topology filters with STQL](../../configure/topology_selection_advanced.md)